fed/blog/content/about.md

 I'm a software engineer with a keen interest in frontend web development, and I help teams ship clean and maintainable code that's accessible, performant, reliable, and easy to reason about.

-I also study maths on the side, working towards a master's by coursework in pure mathematics.
-It's an interest I'm returning to after years away from it.
+I also study maths on the side, currently working towards a master's by coursework in pure mathematics.

 ## About this blog